 How it works

 Radioform is a system-wide equalizer for macOS.
-It sits between your apps and your speakers and lets you adjust how everything sounds.
-Spotify, Soundcloud, FaceTime, games.
-If your Mac is playing it, Radioform can shape it.
+It sits between your apps and your speakers and lets you change how everything sounds.
+Spotify, SoundCloud, FaceTime, games.
+If your Mac plays it, Radioform can shape it.

 It runs from your menu bar.
-You pick a preset or tweak the sliders yourself, and then you mostly just leave it alone.
-That's kind of the whole point.
+Pick a preset or move the sliders yourself, then leave it alone.
+That's the whole point.

 What you can do

-AirPods, desk speakers, living room setup.
-Radioform follows your output device and keeps your EQ applied.
+Switch devices without restarting.
+AirPods, desk speakers, the living room setup.
+Radioform follows your output and keeps your EQ on.
+The sample rate sorts itself out.

 Under the hood

 Radioform installs a virtual audio device on your Mac.
-All system sound passes through it, gets processed by the EQ engine, and continues to your actual speakers or headphones.
+All system sound passes through it, gets processed by the EQ engine, and goes on to your real speakers or headphones.

 Performance